squigglesql/squigglesql/README.md

 [![Coverage Status](https://coveralls.io/repos/github/squigglesql/squigglesql/badge.svg?branch=master)](https://coveralls.io/github/squigglesql/squigglesql?branch=master)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.squigglesql/squigglesql/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.squigglesql/squigglesql)

-Squiggle SQL is a little Java library for dynamically generating SQL statements.
-It's sweet spot is for applications that need to build up complicated queries with criteria that changes at runtime.
+Squiggle SQL is a little Java library for dynamic generation of SQL queries.
+Its sweet spot is applications that need to build up complicated queries with criterias that change in runtime.
 Ordinarily it can be quite painful to figure out how to build this string.
 Squiggle SQL takes much of this pain away.

 # Features